nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Epidemiological inference from genomes](https://nextstrain.org/ebola/bdbv@2026-08-19?c=outbreak&l=scatter&scatterX=date&scatterY=country)

-We can use phylogenetic models to decode this information from sequenced cases and reconstruct patterns of transmission.
+We can use phylogenetic models and the mutations present in sequenced samples to reconstruct patterns of transmission.

 <!-- This is right-side text -->
 ```auspiceMainDisplayMarkdown